Thinking of Plastic Surgery? Zoom in on this First

 Once considered something to hide, plastic surgery and cosmetic procedures are now a matter-of-fact discussion on reality TV and a proud post on social media.
 The procedures are also marketed as a way to improve one’s “Zoom Face,” the phenomenon in which people view themselves more critically on the screen.
 Never before in history have so many people spent so much time staring at themselves.

 The normalization of cosmetic surgery and the real cost of surgery, both monetary and emotional, prompted a research team led by St. Edward’s University to better understand what makes someone more or less likely to undergo cosmetic procedures.
-Marketer and consumer behavior expert Sarah Mittal of St. Edward’s, psychologist Katherine Warnell of Texas State University in San Marcos, and marketer David H. Silvera decided to focus on how two different thinking styles — analytic and holistic — influenced peoples’ preferences for cosmetic changes and their likelihood to undergo surgery or a cosmetic procedure.
+Former marketer and consumer behavior expert Sarah Mittal of St. Edward’s, psychologist Katherine Warnell of Texas State University in San Marcos, and marketer David H. Silvera decided to focus on how two different thinking styles — analytic and holistic — influenced peoples’ preferences for cosmetic changes and their likelihood to undergo surgery or a cosmetic procedure.
 Their study was published on July 10 in the marketing research journal Marketing Letters.

 “I was especially interested in surgeries, because why would you go under the knife and take those risks?
-What nudges people, one way or the other?” said Mittal, an assistant professor of Marketing at the Bill Munday School of Business at St. Edward’s University.
+What nudges people, one way or the other?” said Mittal, former assistant professor of Marketing at the Bill Munday School of Business at St. Edward’s University.

 The researchers conducted five studies aimed at examining one’s propensity for analytic versus holistic thinking and found that analytical thinking leads to an openness to cosmetic procedures.
 The researchers’ findings can have marketing implications for cosmetic surgery providers who are hoping to attract more clients, as well as for consumers who may want to better understand their own motivation before investing in a surgical procedure.